cycle/docs/advanced/active-record.md

 ## Entity
 We would try to simplify our entity by disabling the hydration, properties will be stored in a form of array.
 We are also going to create `save`, `find` and `delete` methods.

-First, we will have to ensure access to ORM instance, transaction, and repository (globally):
+First, we will have to ensure access to the ORM instance, a transaction, and the repository (statically):

 ```php
 use Cycle\ORM;